sagemath/sagewiki_to_gh-2022-10-10/sage-uw.md

 classes.

 The package has a restrictive license, which excludes it from use in the open source community.
-The algorithm is described in McKay's paper, "Practical Graph Isomorphism," and luckily, academic Journals are amongst the most open of sources.
+The algorithm is described in !McKay's paper, "Practical Graph Isomorphism," and luckily, academic Journals are amongst the most open of sources.
 The big picture of the algorithm will be explained, and reproductions of a few subroutines will be